-The high cost of property is a hot topic of conversation today and there is no doubt that Australia’s capital cities, especially Sydney and Melbourne, attract a premium ‘global city’ price tag.
-Throw into the mix a generation of frustrated first time property buyers and it makes for passionate debate as to how aspiring property owners can get their first foot on the property ladder.
+The high cost of property continues to be a hot topic of conversation.
+There is no doubt that Australia’s capital cities, especially Sydney and Melbourne, attract a premium ‘global city’ price tag.
+Throw into the mix a generation of frustrated first-time property buyers and it makes for passionate debate as to how aspiring property owners can get their first foot on the property ladder.

 So, what can you do today to help you get your foot on the property ladder?